garrandall/popular-music-data/tracks/rapper-s-delight-sugarhill-gang.md

 Let's rock, you don't stop
 Rock the rhythm that'll make your body rock
-Well so far you've heard my voice, but I brought two friends along And next on the mic is my man Hank; come on, Hank, sing that song:
+Well so far you've heard my voice, but I brought two friends along And next on the mic is my man Hank - come on, Hank, sing that song

 Check it out, I'm the C-A-S-A-N, the O-V-A and the rest is F-L-Y